-- Young carers and young adult carers - Young carers have caring responsibilities for a family member with any type of illness, disabiloty or addiction, who cannot manage without the young carer's support
+- Young carers and young adult carers - Young carers have caring responsibilities for a family member with any type of illness, disability or addiction, who cannot manage without the young carer's support

-- Estranged students - Students who are irreconcilabily estranged from their parents, meaning that they have not had verbal or writtern contact with any living biological or adoptive parents for a significant period, usally 12 months or more
+- Estranged students - Students who are irreconcilably estranged from their parents, meaning that they have not had verbal or written contact with any living biological or adoptive parents for a significant period, usually 12 months or more

 - Students from Gypsy, Roma and Traveller communities